-15. Movies on Campus
+16. Movies on Campus

 It is illegal to view movies rented or purchased for private use in public areas except for academic purposes under the direction of faculty.
-Because residential common areas are limited to the residents of that building, watching movies in the lobby or living space is permitted.
+Because residential communal areas are limited to the residents of that building, watching movies in the lobby or living space is permitted.

 Student Activities does purchase the rights to movies for viewing on campus.
 Students should speak to Student Activities in the Moody Student Center if they would like to be involved in promoting or hosting a campus movie.
 Viewing or showing X-rated or pornographic materials is never allowed on campus.

-16. Posting
+17. Posting

 All posters, fliers, and other materials to be posted on campus must be approved by each building's designated person.
-Items for housing areas must also have the approval of the Residence Life Office.-All postings are to have a stamp, signature, and removal date.
+Items for housing areas must also have the approval of the Residence Life Office.
+All postings are to have a stamp, signature, and removal date.

 Any individual or group requesting to place an advertisement is responsible for its removal by the marked date or will face restriction from posting in the future.
 Posting should only be done in designated spaces.
+For design guidelines, please refer to the Print and Digital Media Policy.